FiftyFiveAA/EVM-Bytecode-Analyzer/README.md

 ## Project Status [UNDER DEVELOPMENT]

 * **EVM Implementation**: All the instructions have been added, but most haven't been tested yet.
 There's probably a lot of bugs.
-* **API Server**: All endpoints implemented and have been slightly tested.
+* **API Server**: All endpoints are implemented and have been slightly tested.
 Probably the most stable part of the project.
 * **Frontend**: In the very early stages.

 ## Overview